thomasrooth/thomasrooth.github.io/_posts/2023-05-20-Loss and Accuracy.md

 From this visualisation, we can see how accurate the classification model is.
 It is able to classify every animal image correctly except for one.
 The model predicted that one image was a penguin, when in fact it was a horse.
 While the cause of this error is unknown, it is an interesting observation to consider.

+{% include info.html text="Did you know that horses and penguins look the same?
+I didn't..." %}